alpha7b/fsn_docs/FSN_Wallet_Dev_Guide.md

 # FSN wallet development guide

-This document mainly describes the desposit, withdrawal, transfer, query and other interfaces involved in the development of FSN, such as exchanges, mining pools, wallets, etc., and how to one-click deploy FSN node.
+This document mainly describes the interfaces such as deposit, withdrawal, transfer and query involved in the development of FSN for exchanges, staking pools and wallets, as well as how to one-click deploy FSN node.

 ## Deploy FSN node

 FSN node supports two deployment methods:

-1. docker image one-click deployment, docker image address: https://hub.docker.com/u/fusionnetwork
+1. one-click deployment via docker image. docker image address: https://hub.docker.com/u/fusionnetwork

 2. source code compilation and deployment